Tetrahedrane: Trimethylsilyl tetrahedranes

 Tetrakis(trimethylsilyl)tetrahedrane can be prepared by treatment of the cyclobutadiene precursor with tris(pentafluorophenyl)borane and is far more stable than the tert-butyl analogue.
 The silicon–carbon bond is longer than a carbon–carbon bond, and therefore the corset effect is reduced.
 Whereas the tert-butyl tetrahedrane melts at 135 °C concomitant with rearrangement to the cyclobutadiene, tetrakis(trimethylsilyl)tetrahedrane, which melts at 202 °C, is stable up to 300 °C, at which point it cracks to bis(trimethylsilyl)acetylene.

 The tetrahedrane skeleton is made up of banana bonds, and hence the carbon atoms are high in s-orbital character.
 From NMR, sp-hybridization can be deduced, normally reserved for triple bonds.
 As a consequence the bond lengths are unusually short with 152 picometers.

 Reaction with methyllithium with tetrakis(trimethylsilyl)tetrahedrane yields tetrahedranyllithium.
 The lithium compound can then couple to electrophiles, even relatively small ones.

 A bis(tetrahedrane) has also been reported.
 The connecting bond is even shorter with 143.6 pm.
 An ordinary carbon–carbon bond has a length of 154 pm.
+The unsubstituted bitetrahedral molecule C_{8}H_{6} has been proposed as a candidate for the molecule with the shortest possible carbon-carbon single bond.

 Synthesis of tetrakis(trimethylsilyl)tetrahedrane and its dimer.